Huangling County: Geography

+Climate

 History

 Archeoligcal evidence from the ancient Yangshao culture indicates that the area of present-day Huangling County has been inhabited since the Neolithic age.
-In 221 BCE, the Qin Dynasty unified a number of small counties in the area under the Shang Commandery.
+In 221 BCE, the Qin dynasty unified a number of small counties in the area under the Shang Commandery.
 The area was reorganized a number of times before being occupied by the Xiongnu in 189 CE.
-The Jin Dynasty then conquered the area and briefly reorganized it as the Central Commandery.
-The area of present-day Huangling County would be re-organized a number of times under the Northern Zhou Dynasty, the Tang Dynasty, the Song Dynasty, the Ming Dynasty, and, ultimately, the Qing Dynasty.
+The Jin dynasty then conquered the area and briefly reorganized it as the Central Commandery.
+The area of present-day Huangling County would be re-organized a number of times under the Northern Zhou dynasty, the Tang dynasty, the Song dynasty, the Ming dynasty, and, ultimately, the Qing dynasty.
 During the time of the Republic of China, the area was a part of Yulin Circuit, one of the three circuits in Shaanxi.
 The area would fall under control of the People's Republic of China by May 1948.
 Named Huangling County since 1944, the jurisdiction has since underwent a number of restructurings, with its most recent being in 2015.